Chemist

 invent new artificial fibres and plastics

-You might do teaching, lecturing and academic research.
+You'll often work with other scientists and technicians.
+You might also do teaching, lecturing and academic research.

 Green jobÂ